 - Put all refuse in trash receptacles provided.

 - Affix nothing to walls without approval of library management.
+Users will abide by event decoration guidelines as described below.

 - Not block fire exits in any way.